 Another option is to Make a Vision Board for your Homestead where you can visually represent your homesteading dreams.

-I first decided the areas of homesteading I wanted to be actively involved in.
+When getting started with my plan, I first decided on the areas of homesteading I wanted to be actively involved in.
 I chose Gardening, Animals, Buildings, Food. and Household.
 Now that I had my main headings I put the title at the top of a blank sheet of paper.
 Under each title, I added the things I wanted to encompass into my lifestyle.

 Here are some examples of what I wrote: